Dollar, yuan stronger as risk sentiment improves | MarketScreener

 On Monday, China allowed its currency to weaken past 7 per dollar for the first time since 2008, sparking broad risk aversion on concerns that the U.S.-China trade war was escalating.

 The move came in response to U.S. President Donald Trump's announcement last week that he would impose more tariffs on Chinese goods.
-Washington labeled Beijing a currency manipulator on Monday.
+Washington labelled Beijing a currency manipulator on Monday.

+The dollar briefly dipped on Thursday after Trump said the Federal Reserve's interest rate policy is keeping the dollar high and harming U.S. manufacturers.

 Trade tensions are likely to continue to weigh on the Chinese currency and risk appetite, with no resolution to the U.S.-China dispute in sight.

-Increasingly dovish central bank policies are also adding to nerves that the global economic outlook may be worse than feared - central banks in New Zealand, India and Thailand all cut rates on Wednesday.
+Increasingly dovish central bank policies are also adding to nerves that the global economic outlook may be worse than feared.

+The Philippines became the latest country to cut interest rates on Thursday, following cuts by New Zealand, India and Thailand on Wednesday.

-"The risk of these central banks trying to out-dove one another is, the more they do, the more they instill panic into market participants that this is worse than expected,” Issa said.
+"The risk of these central banks trying to out-dove one another is, the more they do, the more they instil panic into market participants that this is worse than expected,” Issa said.

 The euro jumped briefly on Thursday after Reuters reported that Germany is considering ditching its long-cherished balanced budget goal by issuing new debt to finance a costly climate protection package.